-The College Board will administer a series of scholastic aptitude and achievement tests during 1983-84.
+The College Board will administer a series of scholastic aptitude and achievement tests during 1984-85.
 Complete information may be obtained from the College Board, P.O.
 Box 592, Princeton, New Jersey 08540, or College Board, Box 1025, Berkeley, California 94701.
+Examination results from the American College Testing program may be substituted.

-The College Board Achievement Tests in mathematics, a modern foreign language, and biology are recommended in all cases where these subjects are to be continued in the student's curriculum.
-The purpose of recommending these Achievement Tests is for placement only and scores are used in advising students regarding the course of study and the selection of courses.
+The College Board Achievement Tests in mathematics and the sciences are recommended in all cases where these subjects are to be continued in the student's curriculum.
+The purpose of recommending these Achievement Tests is for placement only as scores are used in advising students regarding their selection of courses.

-ADVANCED PLACEMENT EXAMINATIONS
+ADVA'NCED PLACEMENT EXAMINATIONS